Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 - Standard LB requires a standard sku public IP address.
 Take into account that your public IP address will need to get upgraded as well.
 With the manual process with no downtime, the public IP address will change, since we need to create a new resource.
 - Read more about Basic to Standard LB comparison [here](https://learn.microsoft.com/en-us/azure/load-balancer/skus#skus).
 - Standard Internal Load Balancers don't have outbound connectivity by design.
 If you are using an internal-only configuration with basic internal LB, make sure you plan ahead to have outbound configuration when you migrate to standard ILB (i.e. using internal + public LB or NAT gateway).
 Read more about outbound connectivity [here](https://learn.microsoft.com/en-us/azure/load-balancer/outbound-rules#outbound-rules-scenarios).
-- If you use the Add-AzServiceFabricNodeType the new LB will always get created with Basic sku.
+- If you use the Add-AzServiceFabricNodeType the new LB will always get created with Basic Sku.
 You would need to use the Start-AzBasicLoadBalancerUpgrade module to upgrade the new LB to standard and make the necessary configurations to your new Load Balancer as stated in this guide.
 - Changing the DNS name to the new Load Balancer will cause a few seconds of connection loss to SFX.

 ```mermaid